cginfinity/ignite-docs-v2/docs/developer-guide/advanced/breakpoint/introduction.md

 ### Timeout

-Set the amout of time that you want to pause the execution of the flow and want to explore data into the <a href="https://jsonata.cgignite.io/" target="_blank">Ignite JSONata Explorer</a>.
+Set the amount of time that you want to pause the execution of the flow and want to explore data into the <a href="https://jsonata.cgignite.io/" target="_blank">Ignite JSONata Explorer</a>.
 After the timeout period, the data will be automatically wiped out and the node status will be <b>Resumed</b>.

 ### Explore With JSONata